Frame Sampling Strategies Matter: A Benchmark for small vision language models: Discussion

 \section{Discussion}

 We present a standardized benchmark of state-of-the-art SVLMs that controls frame-sampling bias under two protocols: standard sampling and adaptive sampling.
-On VideoMME, Qwen2.5 achieves the highest accuracy with uniform-FPS sampling.
-On MVBench, Ovis2 and InternVL3 both attain the best accuracy with Ovis2 under uniform-FPS, and InternVL3 under the CSTA adaptive strategy.
+On VideoMME, Qwen2.5 attains the highest accuracy with uniform-FPS, outperforming other SVLMs by at least 6\%.
+On MVBench, Qwen2.5 also leads with MaxInfo, exceeding other SVLMs by at least 3\%.
+Ovis2 and InternVL3 reach comparable accuracies, both outperforming SmolVLM2 across the two benchmarks.

-These differences plausibly reflect mismatches in model's training data distributions and their alignment with each benchmark.
+These results highlight the importance of the model’s training data distribution and its alignment with each benchmark.
 MVBench emphasizes short, motion-rich clips and prompts that stress temporal reasoning, whereas Video-MME spans broader durations and a wider mix of skills.
 As a result, models whose pretraining favors brief, dynamic sequences may align better with MVBench, while those tuned for longer contexts may fare better on VideoMME.
-Model size may also contribute: although all models are small (4B parameters), Qwen2.5 (3.7B) is larger than Ovis2 and InternVL3 (2B each).
+Model size may also contribute: although all models are small (up to 4B parameters), Qwen2.5 (3.7B) is larger than Ovis2 and InternVL3 (2B each).

 For sampling strategies, uniform FPS is the strongest approach on VideoMME across all evaluated models.
 In contrast, performance on MVBench is model dependent.
 This pattern indicates that VideoMME rewards steady temporal coverage: evenly spaced frames preserve event order and reduce the risk of missing brief, repeated motions.
 On MVBench, performance is model dependent: some models, including Qwen2.5 and InternVL3, benefit from adaptive sampling.
-However, the gain comes with higher compute and time costs, and adaptive sampling is roughly three times slower than standard sampling because of preprocessing for frame selection.
+However, the gain comes with higher compute and time costs, and adaptive sampling is roughly three to five times slower than standard sampling because of preprocessing for frame selection.
 Single-frame sampling (center or first) underperforms all other strategies because it provides too little motion information and context for reliable responses.